Home ยป

 Griffith Observatory

 Griffith Observatory is an iconic landmark of Southern California.
 It was built in 1935 with classic Art Deco style on the southern slope of Mount Hollywood in Griffith Park, just above the Los Feliz neighborhood.
-It is 1,134 feet above sea level and is visible from many parts of the Los Angeles basin.
 It is the best spot for observing the world-famous Hollywood Sign, downtown LA, and the Pacific Ocean on a clear day.
-My favorite backgrounds for portraits include the big arches, detailed doors, and winding staircases.
+My favorite backgrounds for portraits include the architectural details like arches, detailed metal doors, and winding staircases.
 Professional photography is allowed but with limited use of additional light modifiers (no lightstands and umbrellas).
-Cellphone service is unreliable, so I suggest meeting up at a prearranged spot like the tall monument between the Observatory and the paid parking lot at the very top.
-You also have the option of free street parking and walking uphill.
-There are water fountains and public restrooms on site for wardrobe changes.
-2800 E Observatory Rd.
-Los Angeles, CA 90027
+Cellphone service is unreliable, so I suggest meeting up at a prearranged spot like the tall monument on the grass in front of the main building.

 Walt Disney Concert Hall

 A modern masterpiece located in the heart of Downtown Los Angeles designed by acclaimed architect Frank Gehry.
-Walls of brushed metal and mirrored walls, full sized trees with lush greenery, and a beautiful rooftop garden.
+A popular site for filming with walls of brushed metal, full-sized trees with lush greenery, and a beautiful rooftop garden.
 This location provides lots of unique opportunities for portrait sessions.
 I love the modern style with neutral color palate.
 This is a good choice for a daytime portrait session.
 A permit is not required and the location should be avoided on the weekends because of the massive amount of tourists.
 Additional locations nearby include The Broad Museum, Grand Central Market, and historic Angels Flight.
 Parking is available directly beneath Walt Disney Concert Hall; enter on Second Street or Lower Grand Avenue.
-111 S Grand Ave.
-Los Angeles, CA 90012

 2) What to Wear

-Here’s a few ideas to help guide you in your outfit selection.
+Hereโ€™s a few ideas to help guide you in your outfit selection.

 • Wear something timeless, comfortable, and classy.